 PM: Yes, yeah, and now there’s lots and lots of stuff coming in.

-AS: So, well you’ve already introduced the fact that it’s … you’re amazingly close to Robert Wilson.
+AS: So, you’ve already introduced the fact that it’s … you’re amazingly close to Robert Wilson.
 You were his student.
 It must be extraordinary to win with him.

-PM: Yeah, it really is quite amazing.
+PM: Yes, it really is quite amazing.
 He was my PhD dissertation advisor, the… I picked the topic mainly to, you know, working on auctions for my PhD, mostly to get him interested in being my advisor.
 He was the advisor everybody recommended you should have.
 So I said okay I’ll try working on a problem of interest to him and he got excited about it, and here we are.
 And lots has happened in between.

 AS: And what is it about the two of you that makes you work so well together?
 What’s the magic?

-PM: Well it’s a really good question.
+PM: It’s a really good question.
 I mean, I think we’re both a little bit … we’re both nerds in, you know, in a certain way.
 We … I don’t really know what to say about the magic between us.
 We haven’t done that many joint projects.
 I think probably … you know I haven’t seen what the Foundation has cited, but I’m guessing …